integratedmodelling/klab-api/README.md

 ## License

+This code is licensed through the GNU Affero Public License, v.
+3 or any subsequent version.

 ## See also

 ## Contact

+General inquiries can be made at support@integratedmodelling.org, or through the Confluence Questions space available to registered integratedmodelling.org users.
+Please use the Github issue tracker for bug reports or feature requests.

 For bug reports and feature requests please use the GitHub issues for this project.
 General questions can be addressed to support@integratedmodelling.org.